-A. Incentives under the purview of MIDA
+3.2.1 Incentives Under the Purview of MIDA

-In Budget 2020, the Government had announced the extension of ITA for the purchase of green technology assets, and Income Tax Exemption (ITE) on the use of green technology services and systems.
-The ITE is also extended for companies undertaking solar leasing activity.
+In Budget 2020, the Government announced the extension of ITA for the purchase of green technology assets and Income Tax Exemption (ITE) on the use of green technology services and systems.
+The ITE is also extended to companies undertaking solar leasing activity.

-The extension of the incentive is expected to further boost the Malaysian green economy, and to attain the nation's goal to generate 20% its energy from renewable sources by 2025.
+The extension of the incentive is expected to further boost the Malaysian green economy and to attain the nation's goal to generate 31% energy from renewable sources by 2025 and 40% by 2035.
 This is also in line with Malaysia's commitment to reduce its greenhouse gas (GHG) emission intensity by 45% by 2030.